How to fix MacBook not starting up after macOS update?

 Solution 3: Erase and reinstall macOS

-If First Aid failed to repair this disk in MacBook, you can erase this startup disk and reinstall macOS.
+If First Aid failed to repair this disk in MacBook, you can factory reset the Mac - erase this startup disk and reinstall macOS.
 Since you have recovered your important data before, there is no need to worry about data loss.

 Step 1: Launch Disk Utility in Recovery Mode like the second solution.

 Step 2: Select the startup disk of your MacBook.